Cazotti/project-weather-pokemon/README.md

 ## Pokémon Challenge for Developers ![](https://icon-icons.com/icons2/896/PNG/32/pokemon_go_play_game_cinema_film_movie_icon-icons.com_69163.png)![](https://icon-icons.com/icons2/851/PNG/32/pikachu_icon-icons.com_67535.png)

 ### Introduction to the Project
-The project located in this repository, is a web application, whose main objective is to consume two APIs from different data sources, in order to aggregate information and solve a given problem.
+The project located in this repository, is a web application, whose main objective is to consume two APIs from different data sources, for aggregate information and solve a given problem.

 #### The Problem
 According to the climatic conditions of a given city, a Pokémon based on its type must be displayed, following the following rules: